Our Approach to Treating Anal Cancer

 Each of these experts brings a highly specialized medical understanding to the diagnostic, treatment and patient care process.
 Our oncologists have extensive experience in treating anal cancer and know which treatment strategies work best given the health and age of the patient, the dynamics of the individual tumor and other variables.
 Plus, our researchers work diligently each day through our vigorous clinical trials program to find new, more effective treatments to help overcome anal cancer and prevent it from returning.
 For these reasons and more, Moffitt has been named a Comprehensive Cancer Center by the National Cancer Institute – the only cancer center based in Florida to have received this designation.
 When you entrust your cancer treatment to the experts at Moffitt, you know you are in good hands.

-Contact Moffitt Cancer Center by calling 1-888-MOFFITT or by filling out our convenient online patient registration form to learn more about anal cancer and the ways in which we can help you fight it.
+Contact Moffitt Cancer Center by calling 1-888-MOFFITT or filling out a new patient registration form.
+To learn more about anal cancer and the ways in which we can help you fight it.
 No referral is required to meet with our oncologists specializing in anal cancer.